lukeoliver1776/k8s-caph/README.md

 ssh-keygen -t ed25519 -C "mgmt-cluster" -f ~/.ssh/mgmt-cluster-ssh-key
 ```

-Add the public key into the SSH Keys area of the Security dashboardh
+Add the public key into the SSH Keys area of the Security dashboard

  ```
  cat ~/.ssh/mgmt-cluster-ssh-key.pub